Tarmil/FSharp.SystemTextJson/README.md

     Note that if an argument doesn't have an explicit name, F# automatically gives it the name `Item` (if it's the only argument of its case) or `Item1`/`Item2`/etc (if the case has multiple arguments).

 * `JsonUnionEncoding.ExternalTag` represents unions as a JSON object with one field, whose name is the name of the union case, and whose value is an array whose items are the arguments of the union case.

+    This is the same format used by FSharpLu.Json.

     ```fsharp
     JsonSerializer.Serialize(NoArgs, options)